 Play out this scenario.
 You are a product manager.
 A senior executive in your company has an idea about what your product needs to do.
 S/he has sufficient understanding of the product and the market.
 S/he speaks with as many customers as you do if not more.
 If s/he happens to be in charge of … Continue reading Let’s Get It Done – What Do You Do?

 It's that time of the year when most companies with fiscal year starting January 1st are engaged in or done with their 2015 planning - bookings forecasts, budgets for investments and personnel, at the company level and broken down by business units and major product lines.
-It starts with defining what success means and translating that into specific … Continue reading Move the Needle in 2015
+It starts with defining what success means and translating that into specific … Continue reading What will Move the Needle?
+Leading vs Lagging Indicators

 My 13 year old published his first app called Aarti Guide on the AppStore.
 It is connected with the festival of Ganesha, the elephant-headed god, and was available on the App Store on 29th August, the first day of the festival.
 This was his first iOS development project after being self-taught through courses on Udemy and books.
 I … Continue reading Never Too Soon To Learn How to Build Products the Right Way